Form 1099 Pages

 When Is Form 1099-K Required?

 For 2024, a TPSO is required to report third-party network transactions paid during the year with any participating payee that exceed a minimum threshold of $5,000 in aggregate payments, regardless of the number of transactions.
-This is to phase into the $600 limit, possibly in the following year.
+This is to phase into the $2,500 in 2025 and $600 in 2026 limit.

-Important: Refer to the table below for 1099-K filing requirements by year.
+Important: You might receive a 1009-K from a TPSO if the total payment exceed the amounts below.
+Refer to the table below for 1099-K filing requirements by year.

 Tax Year